golincode/sharepoint-oauth-app-client/docs/Troubleshooting.md

 		// ...
 	],

-	// make cURL use SSL v3
+	// set cURL to use SSL v3
 	'http' => [
 		'defaults' => [
 			'config' => [